History of Cherkasy Oblast

 The History of Cherkasy Oblast (Черкаська область, translit.
-Cherkas’ka oblast’; also referred to as Cherkashchyna - Черкащина) of central Ukraine has a long history spanning all the way back to Pre-historic times.
+Cherkas’ka oblast’; also referred to as Cherkashchyna - Черкащина) of central Ukraine has a long history spanning all the way back to prehistoric times.
 Archaeological discoveries, have shown that people have inhabited the valley of the Dnieper (Dnipro) River since the times immemorial.
 The oldest objects excavated on the territory of the region date back to the Stone Age.

 Prehistory and early history

 More than 40 thousand years ago, the inhabitants of the region used flint and bones of gigantic animals (mammoths, fleecy rhinoceroses, and bison) as tools for land-tilling and hunting.
 Archeologists have found remnants from that epoch at an archaeological site near the village of Velyka Burimka in the Chornobaivskyi Raion.
 In the village of Mezhirich, Kanivskyi Raion, a mammoth-hunters' settlement was discovered, dating back to 20000–15000 B.C.
 Its contemporary – a bison-hunters' settlement – was found in the village of Hordashivka in the Talnivskyi Raion.

 More than six thousand years ago, Cucuteni-Trypillian settlements were built in the western part of the region.
 The Cucuteni-Trypillians became one of the most significant societies of ancient Europe; scholars have compared the level of socio-economic development of the Cucuteni-Trypillian culture with that of the Ancient East, Mesopotamia, and Egypt.
 The Cucuteni-Trypillian people practiced plowing and cattle-breeding, produced highly developed ceramics, textile weaving, and other crafts.

 The people of the Cucuteni-Trypillian culture laid out their settlements in oval or circular patterns, with rows of often interconnecting single- and two-storied dwellings.
 The largest of these settlements, some of which are located in what is now the Cherkasy Oblast, contained about 15 to 20 thousand inhabitants, making them some of the largest settlements in the world at that time.
 There is evidence that Cucuteni-Trypillian people believed in natural phenomena, were animistic, and worshipped the images of sun and moon, water and animals.
 There is also speculation that they practiced a Goddess cult, as evidenced by the numerous ceramic female statuettes that seem to have been honored as symbols of fertility and prosperity.